-Bach life: A glimpse into Kiwi can-do culture of the past
+Bach life: a glimpse into the Kiwi can-do culture of the past

 Explore the Rangitoto lava caves

-200 metres from the top of Rangitoto is the best detour on your way to the Summit – lava caves!
+Just 200m from the top of Rangitoto are the lava caves!
 Bring a torch to navigate the twisting tunnel hollowed out from flowing lava.
-From the Summit Track, follow the signposted Lava Caves Track for 15 minutes.
+From the Summit Track, follow sign posts for 15 minutes.
 The walk from the Rangitoto Wharf to the lava caves to the summit will take approximately 1.75 hours one way.

 Walk to Rangitoto shipwrecks